-Multiple Period Model of Equity Valuation- dividend discount model, like any other discounted cash flow model, aims at arriving at the intrinsic/fair value of the stock.
-In the multi-period model, we take into account the dividend stream for infinite years and discount it using appropriate discount rate to arrive at the fair value; however assuming the investor has a holding period in mind, the multi-period model will take that many years into account to arrive the intrinsic value of the stock.
+Multiple Period Model of Equity Valuation is also a dividend discount model.
+Like any other discounted cash flow model aims at arriving at the intrinsic/fair value of the stock.
+The multi-period model takes into account the dividend stream of ‘n’ years and an expected price at the end of ‘n’ years.
+It essentially discounts both dividends and expected price using appropriate discount rate to arrive at the fair value.
+This model is appropriate for investors having a holding period in mind.
+The multi-period model will take those many years into account to arrive at the intrinsic value of the stock.

 In essence, the price can be calculated as follows: